makapuf/bitbox-0xFF/REFERENCE.md

 control | id | description / controls / speeds & accels
 -----|----|----------------------
-classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several gained.
+classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several are available.
 AccelX=Walk, AccelY=LadderAccel, MaxSpeedX=Walk max speed, MaxSpeedY=LadderVSpeed.
 AltAccel_X=Run Accel, AltMaxSpeed_X=Run speed.
 AltAccel_Y = gravity, AltMaxSpeed Y=fall/jump speed.
 side | 100 | player can control X and Y (no gravity for player), always faces the same direction.
 No jumping/running.
-Autoscroll is given by alt speed. modern | 249 | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default)
+Autoscroll is given by AltMaxSpeed_X. modern | 249 | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire (combine with side as no gravity + ladders everywhere ? ) aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default)